 - iv.
 Assets backing life liabilities are specifically identified in segregated portfolios for the purpose of asset/liability matching and can be distinguished by product/accounting method.
 This allows IAIGs to segregate assets backing liabilities discounted using market curves versus book yield. - b.
-IAIGs applying the AOCI adjustment to assets backing undiscounted non-life liabilities, as specified in paragraph 784 b. must meet the following criteria: - 90% or greater of the investment portfolio backing non-life liabilities is shown to be held to maturity averaged over the last 5 years (ie, turnover ratio of less than 10% per year, on average);
+Where non-life insurance liabilities are discounted, as specified in paragraph 7288 b., IAIGs must meet the following criteria: - 90% or greater of the investment portfolio backing non-life liabilities is shown to be held to maturity averaged over the last 5 years (ie, turnover ratio of less than 10% per year, on average); - ii.

-- ii.
 Assets are greater than 115% of the non-life liabilities as reported on the GAAP Plus Balance Sheet on the reporting date; and - iii.
 Assets backing non-life liabilities are operationally segregated and can be identified separately from assets backing life liabilities. - c.
-The net unrealised gain/loss to be excluded relates to debt securities that are classified as AFS under US or J-GAAP; - d.
-The unrealised gain/loss is not likely to be realised either through sale, conversion, prepayment or further impairment.
-For example, this would exclude certain callable bonds where the call price is lower than the market price or residential mortgage backed securities (RMBS), student loans, consumer or other asset backed securities (ABS) that are likely to be prepaid.
+The net unrealised gain/loss to be excluded relates to debt securities that are classified as AFS and back the specific liabilities meeting the AOCI criteria above; - d.
+The unrealised gain/loss is not likely to be realised either through sale, conversion, prepayment or impairment, etc. For example, this would exclude certain callable bonds where the call price is lower than the market price or residential mortgage backed securities (RMBS), student loans, consumer or other asset backed securities (ABS) that are likely to be prepaid.
 A more likely than not assessment in this context is defined as a greater than 50% probability of occurrence based on facts and circumstances known to management as of the reporting date.
 Debt securities that have experienced significant credit impairment would also be excluded; and - e.
-Debt security is not designated as a fair value accounting hedge. - 786.
+The unrealised gain/loss is not related to a debt security that is designated as a fair value accounting hedge. - 730.
 The AOCI adjustment is a direct adjustment to capital resources.
-The related asset balances are restated to amortised cost only for purposes of calculating the Credit risk charge (Section 7.4).
-They are not restated on the reported GAAP Plus Balance Sheet. - 787.
-The AOCI adjustment amount is calculated using the table AOCI Adjustment to Capital Resources provided in the worksheet ICS Balance Sheet.GAAP+. - 788.
-Beginning with the Accumulated unrealised gains (losses) on AFS debt securities reported in OCI balance as reported in the GAAP Plus Balance Sheet row [79], deduct any unrealised gains/losses relating to the following: - Debt securities backing non-life liabilities that are discounted; - b.
+Assets are not restated on the reported GAAP Plus balance sheet.
+The related asset balances are restated to amortised cost for purposes of calculating the Credit risk charge (Section 7.4). - 731.
+The AOCI adjustment is calculated net of tax, consistent with how unrealised gains and losses are recorded in AOCI. - 732.
+The AOCI adjustment amount is calculated using the table AOCI Adjustment to Capital Resources provided in the worksheet ICS Balance Sheet.
+GAAP+. - 733.
+Beginning with the Accumulated unrealised gains (losses) on AFS debt securities reported in OCI balance as reported in the GAAP Plus Balance Sheet row [79], deduct any unrealised gains/losses relating to the following: - a.
+Debt securities backing non-life liabilities that are discounted; - b.
 Debt securities backing life liabilities measured on a market value basis; - c.
-Debt securities backing liabilities or portfolios of liabilities that do not meet the AOCI adjustment operational criteria. - d.
+Debt securities backing liabilities or portfolios of liabilities that do not meet all of the AOCI adjustment operational criteria (eg not specifically identified in a separate

+- portfolio for asset/liability matching or not meeting the operational criteria effectiveness test); - d.
 Debt securities where, based on management judgment, it is more likely than not that unrealised gains/losses would be realised through sale, conversion, prepayment, further impairment, etc.; and - e.
-Debt securities designated as fair value accounting hedges. - 789.
-For US GAAP Plus, as ASU 2018-12 is not effective until 2023, asset unrealised gain/loss data may not yet be available at a granular enough level in order to segregate assets backing FAS 97/FAS120 contracts and those backing contracts that would fall under the ASU.
-If the data is not yet available at a sufficiently granular level, IAIGs should apply a weighted average based on the liability balances as a practical expedient for calculating the amount that would be reported in 788 b) above. - 790.
-The AOCI adjustment is calculated net of tax, consistent with how unrealised gains and losses are recorded in AOCI.
+Debt securities designated as fair value accounting hedges.